 Volatile organic compounds (VOCs) are organic chemical compounds of 15 or less carbon atoms that have a high

 vapour pressure (> 10 hPa) at ambient temperature (20°C).
-VOCs are direct and indirect greenhouse gases
+Many VOCs are precursors of ozone and aerosols, contributing directly and indirectly to the radiative forcing and thus to climate change.

 Accordingly, long-term, accurate, worldwide measurements of VOCs are essential to